ziauldin123/django-ecommerce-B2B2C/README.md

-# Django E-commerce B2B2C Platform Hub Website: Empowering Multivendor Retail and Wholesale
+# SokoPark - Django E-commerce B2B2C Platform Hub Website: Empowering Multivendor Retail and Wholesale

 Welcome to the Django E-commerce B2B2C Hub GitHub Repository!
 Explore a transformative online marketplace tailored for both retailers and wholesalers.
 Built on the robust Django framework, this platform combines the power of E-commerce with efficient B2B and B2C transactions, delivering a seamless experience.